Sarthak-Ghansiyal/skin-cancer-detection-demo/README.md

 # Overview :

 This project demonstrates an AI-powered skin cancer detection system.
 Users can upload an image of a skin lesion, and the application will predict whether it is benign or malignant.
-The model is built using TensorFlow and deployed using Streamlit for an interactive user experience.
+The model is built using TensorFlow and deployed using Streamlit.